 The fabrics, yarns, and cotton are sourced in the USA, where they’re also turned into clothes.

-With a local supply chain, Harvest & Mill is able to ensure ethical working conditions.
+With a local supply chain, Harvest & Mill can ensure ethical working conditions.
 All workers benefit from safe work environments and fair wages.

-The low-impact dyes follow EPA discharge and environmental laws, some of the strongest worldwide, ensuring zero water and soil pollution.
+The low-impact dyes follow the strongest EPA discharge and environmental laws, ensuring zero water and soil pollution.

 Harvest & Mill supports regenerative agriculture and partners with Fibershed to help increase biodiversity and promote soil health.